Patrik Macej

 Patrik Macej (born 11 June 1994) is a former Czech football player who spent most of his career in clubs across Slovakia, playing as a goalkeeper.
 He had to retire at a young age of 25, due to continued back problems.
+In the summer of 2023, he returned to the field to play for Železiarne Podbrezová again.

 Career

 Macej has played international football at under-16 level for Czech Republic U16, under-17 Czech Republic U17 and under-18 level for Czech Republic U18.

 Macej made his Fortuna Liga debut for Zemplín Michalovce against AS Trenčín on 16 July 2016.